Oftatkofta/kantele_CAD/README.md

-# Kantele String & Layout Calculator
+# Kantele String Length Calculator

 This repository contains a **string length calculator for kantele design**.

 The purpose of the script is to support **instrument layout**.
 It computes **string speaking lengths** that can be used directly as **parametric constraints in CAD** (for example in FreeCAD).

-The script does **not** attempt to replace empirical tuning or final voicing.
-It answers a narrower, earlier design question:
+It answers the design question:

-> Given a tuning and a set of string gauges, where must the strings be placed?
+> Given a tuning and a string gauge, how long will the strings be?

 ---